 When you need to generate many text outputs, doing so manually through the app can become cumbersome.
 Especially if you already know all the prompts you'll be using to build off of.
 Batch requests automate that process and can speed it up significantly as well.

-With batch requests, you choose a generator to use (the Standard Generator or one of your custom generators).
-Then you decide on 1) a single prompt, 2) no prompt, or 3) upload a CSV file of prompts (one on each line).
+With batch requests, you choose between 1) a single prompt, 2) no prompt, or 3) upload a CSV file of prompts (one on each line).
 Finally, you specify how many outputs you want to generate per prompt and set some optional generation settings.

 Before you run the request, you'll see an estimate of the maximum number of characters that it might generate based on your settings.
 When the request is done, you'll get a notification email and can download the outputs in CSV format.